uawds/SanghoonJunWater.github.io/_pages/about.md

   - /about.html
 ---

-This is Seokhyeon Kim's personal hompage.
+This is Seokhyeon Kim(±è¼®Çö)'s personal hompage.

 ## A short introduction
 I am a researcher in the fields of satellite remote sensing and environmental data science.
 I am currently working at [WRC@UNSW](https://www.wrc.unsw.edu.au/).